 Bob developed, and for many years instructed, a three credit-hour course in industrial robotics for Marshall University Community and Technical College.
 He has served as a member of curriculum advisory committees for the "Instrumentation & Control Engineering Technology" degree program at Shawnee State University, "Electronics and Biomedical Instrumentation Technology" degree programs at Mountwest Community & Technical College, and the "Mechanical Engineering" degree program at West Virginia Institute of Technology.
 He has also served as a Proctor for the International Maintenance Institute's certification examinations.

 He is coauthor of a three-volume set of texts titled Pipeline Electrical & Instrumentation Trainee Guides, Levels 1, 2 & 3.
 At this writing, these texts are being used by the National Center for Construction Education and Research.
-They prepare technicians for tests leading to nationally-portable E&I certifications required by law for certain life-critical and environmentally sensitive work on interstate pipelines transporting hazardous materials.
+They prepare technicians for tests leading to nationally-portable E&I certifications required by law for certain life-critical and environmentally-sensitive work on interstate pipelines transporting hazardous materials.

-Bob Fischer's comprehensive education and work experience in the trenches provides him the ability to examine your problems from many different perspectives.
-He can work effectively with people at all levels of your organization.
-Our "Experience" page summarizes his areas of expertise - acquired during a 40 year career that encompasses everything from carrying tools to managing engineering & maintenance departments.
-Just give us a no-obligation call to discuss how we might be able to put this experience to work for you.
+Bob Fischer's comprehensive education and work experience in the trenches have given him the ability to examine both technical and managerial problems from many different perspectives.
+He has a history of working effectively with people at all levels of organizations.
+His "Experience" page summarizes diverse areas of expertise - acquired during a 40 year career that encompasses everything from carrying tools to managing engineering & maintenance departments.
+Just give Bob a no-obligation call to discuss how Fischer Technical Services might be able to put this experience to work for you.
+304-654-1250